styleguidist/react-styleguidist/Readme.md

 [![Build Status](https://travis-ci.org/sapegin/react-styleguidist.svg)](https://travis-ci.org/sapegin/react-styleguidist) [![Dependency Status](https://david-dm.org/sapegin/react-styleguidist.svg)](https://david-dm.org/sapegin/react-styleguidist) [![npm](https://img.shields.io/npm/v/react-styleguidist.svg)](https://www.npmjs.com/package/react-styleguidist)

-React Styleguidist is a React components style guide generator.
+React Styleguidist is a style guide generator for React components.
 It lists component `propTypes` and shows live, editable usage examples based on Markdown files.
 You can use it to generate a static HTML page to share and publish or as a workbench for developing new components using hot reloaded dev server.
 Check out [**the demo styleguide**](http://sapegin.github.io/react-styleguidist/).

 Based on Webpack, webpack-dev-server and Babel.